yakuzaaaa/Doodle/README.md

-# learning_webgl_and_canvas
+# A canvas sketching library
-A beginner to pro path repository for web graphics
+Seamless APIs to make life easy for a canvas artist.